Mango Online Rate

 Each variant has a distinct quality that makes it special.
 Let's take a look at some of the Indian variants of aam.

 - Alphonso: The Portuguese at first got Hapus to India in the 1500s.
 Hapus then turned into a significant part of our lives.
-We treasure Hapus for its saffron-yellow shade, sweet aroma, and incredible flavor.
+We treasure Hapus's saffron-yellow shade, sweet aroma, and incredible flavor.
 Alphonso mango is grown solely in Konkan.
 The volcanic soil of Konkan adds to the kind of Alphonso.

-- Kesar: found in Gujarat, this variation got its name on account of its skin tone.
-Kesar means saffron, in English.
+- Kesar mangoes: found in Gujarat, this variation got its name because of its skin tone.
+Kesar means saffron in English.
 So, the variant is known for its saffron-yellow tint and extraordinary taste.
 Its superior taste has earned it the title of Queen mango.

 - Totapuri: this variation has an unmistakable shape.
 It resembles a parrot's nose.
 That is the reason it is called Ginnimoothi.
-Ginni means parrot and moothi mean beak.
+Ginni means parrot, and moothi means beak.
 Grown in South India, the ones produced in Bangalore and Tamil Nadu are particularly renowned.

 - Himsagar: this variation is known for its pulp.
 77% of the whole fruit is simply pulp!
 Produced only in West Bengal, this variation is otherwise called Khirsapati.

-- Dasehri: this variation is the most loved aam of North India.
+- Dasheri: this variation is the most loved aam of North India.
+The fruit originated in Kakori; however, it is found in Nawab's nursery today!
 Malihabad region of UP makes the best of this sort.
-The fruit originated in Kakori however it is found even in Nawab's nursery today!

 Devgad and Ratnagiri Hapus